 - What will it cost to monitor the solution and again, who exactly will do it?
 Will it really be an individual who has a dozen other responsibilities where this one gets short changed and thus the solution is only providing a false sense of security?

 - How will the logs be archived and reviewed as part of your compliance needs, be they PCI, HIPAA, ISO, etc…

 - Who will document all policies and procedures for the solution?

-Logging and SIEM solutions have never been more powerful and the options more diverse.
+Logging and SEIM solutions have never been more powerful and the options more diverse.
 To get it right, you have to consider every aspect of its lifecycle and TCO to insure its success.